Not Only for Crypto Geeks: 4 Ways to Make Money With NFTs (Non-Fungible Tokens)

 Step 6: Promote It

 NFT promotion is the key to increase awareness and sales probability of your art.
 Currently there is very little info available about this topic.
-I am working on another article that covers promotion of NFTs in detail.
-Subscribe to my newsletter to be informed as soon as it’s out.
+In my follow-up article How to Sell NFT Art I cover NFT promotion in detail.
+Subscribe to my newsletter so you don't miss any of my articles.

 In short, it’s about creating a brand and then communicating your brand message via specific techniques and channels.
 Techniques include search engine optimized content marketing, guest posts, building communities, hosting (virtual) exhibitions, or working with influencers.